 After successful completion of this course students are expected to be able to:

-Each component (written test and average of assignments) needs a minimum mark of 5.0 to pass.
+Each component included in the overall grading (online interim examination, modelling practicals and two assignments) needs a minimum mark of 5.5 to pass.